snipsco/awesome-snips/README.md

 - [Spkr](https://medium.com/snips-ai/how-to-build-a-voice-controlled-speaker-that-protects-your-privacy-ec6429a2c673) - Build your own voice-controller speaker which is Private By Design
 - [Snips Sonos](https://medium.com/snips-ai/building-a-voice-controlled-home-sound-system-using-snips-and-sonos-2aaf16523ce9) - Building a voice-controlled home sound system using Snips and Sonos
 - [Home Assistant](https://medium.com/snips-ai/integrating-snips-with-home-assistant-314723645c77) - Integrating Snips with Home Assistant
+- [Sonos Invader](https://github.com/Psychokiller1888/SnipsSonosInvader) - Use your existing sound hardware to have the best Snips audio quality while keeping offline and protecting your privacy

 ### Videos